ShadowJhakx98/HextrixAiOS/README.md

 - ✅ File system with partition support and FAT32 capabilities
 - ✅ Comprehensive command-line interface
 - ✅ Successful boot process in QEMU with basic memory and device initialization
-- ✅ Implementation of a simplified framebuffer driver for QEMU compatibility
+- ✅ Working framebuffer driver with direct VGA Mode 13h support
+- ✅ Functional GUI rendering with desktop, taskbar, and window display

 ### Current Work in Progress
 - 🚧 Simplifying and stabilizing the framebuffer initialization in QEMU to prevent hangs during memory allocation